antonkril/antonkril.github.io/_posts/2016-2-9-mvc-http-cqrs.md

 This is how original (correct) MVC interaction in fat clients works:
 * User clicks on button in UI, which triggers Controller action
 * Controller action triggers some business logic on model Model, Model changes it's state
-* Since View *observes* Model, it's automatically re-rendered
+* Since View *observes* Model, it is automatically re-rendered
 * User sees new UI

 Such simple design had following benefits: